aangar/QueueDB/README.md

     - [x] Create id field and method.
     - [x] Convert existing classes.
     - [ ] **ONGOING** Implement this with newer classes.
-- [ ] Finding a Better Way to Generate DB Documents.
+- [x] Finding a Better Way to Generate DB Documents.
-    - [ ] Converter Class: will apply to all documents.
+    - [x] Converter Class: will apply to all documents.
 - [ ] Allow a user to generate documents.
     - [x] From a List of Names (Current Setup).
     - [ ] Allow a user to load a JSON and parse it from there.
+(Experiemental)
+        - [ ] Create an endpoint to accept this JSON.
+        - [ ] Convert JSON to target Objects and save.
 - [ ] Searching this Database.
     - [ ] Finding a match based on a query.
         - [ ] String matching.
         - [ ] GT / LT / EQ / NE, etc...
         - [ ] Multiple Queries.
-    - [ ] Finding all.
+    - [x] Finding all.
-    - [ ] Returning found documents.
+    - [x] Returning found documents.
-        - [ ] How to convert from JSON to a Object / Class.
-            - [ ] ObjectMapper from Jackson?
 - [ ] Efficiency.
-    - [ ] Research Efficient methods and practices to load data.
+    - [x] Research Efficient methods and practices to load data.
     - [ ] Find best ways to secure it and use small amounts of space.
     - [ ] Use little amounts of resources.
 - [ ] DB AppFlow.